Delaware

 Civil Penalties

-From January 1, 2025, through December 31, 2025, the DPDPA included a mandatory 60-day cure period.
-During this window, if the Attorney General determined that a violation was curable, the controller received written notice and 60 days to remedy the issue before enforcement action.
+From January 1, 2025, through December 31, 2025, a mandatory 60-day cure period applied.
+If the Attorney General determined a violation was curable, the controller received written notice and 60 days to remedy the issue before any enforcement action could proceed.

-As of January 1, 2026, the mandatory cure period has expired.
-The Attorney General now has full discretion in deciding whether to offer a cure opportunity.
-Factors considered include the number of violations, the size and complexity of the entity, the nature and extent of the processing activity, the likelihood of harm to consumers, and whether the controller has demonstrated good faith compliance efforts.
+The mandatory cure period expired December 31, 2025.
+As of January 1, 2026, the Attorney General has full discretion in deciding whether to offer a cure opportunity.
+Factors the AG considers include the number of violations, the size and complexity of the entity, the nature and extent of the processing activity, the likelihood of harm to consumers, and whether the controller has demonstrated good faith compliance efforts.

 Delaware Data Breach Notification Law

-Under Section 12B-102, a breach of security is defined as the unauthorized acquisition of computerized data that compromises the security, confidentiality, or integrity of personal information.
+What triggers notification.
+Under § 12B-102, a "breach of security" is the unauthorized acquisition of computerized data that compromises the security, confidentiality, or integrity of personal information.
 Encrypted data is generally excluded unless the encryption key was also compromised.

-Entities must notify affected Delaware residents without unreasonable delay, but no later than 60 days after determining that a breach occurred.
-If more than 500 Delaware residents are affected, the entity must also notify the Attorney General within the same timeframe.
+Notification timeline.
+Entities must notify affected Delaware residents without unreasonable delay, and no later than 60 days after determining that a breach occurred.
+Notification to the Attorney General is also required within 60 days when more than 500 Delaware residents are affected.

-When a breach involves Social Security numbers, the breached entity must offer affected residents free credit monitoring services for at least one year.
-The notification must include enrollment information and guidance on placing a credit freeze.
+Credit monitoring.
+When a breach involves Social Security numbers, the breached entity must offer affected residents free credit monitoring for at least one year, including enrollment information and guidance on placing a credit freeze.

-The Attorney General can pursue legal action against entities that fail to comply with breach notification requirements and seek direct economic damages on behalf of affected consumers.
+Enforcement.
+The Attorney General may pursue legal action against entities that fail to comply and seek direct economic damages on behalf of affected consumers.

 Interaction with Federal Privacy Laws